eliatra/opensearch-k8s-operator/docs/userguide/main.md

 # ...
 ```

-To let the Operator generate the certificate, just set `tls.enable: true` and `tls.generate: true` (the other fields under `tls` can be ommitted).
+To let the Operator generate the certificate, just set `tls.enable: true` and `tls.generate: true` (the other fields under `tls` can be omitted).
 Again, as with the node certificates, you can supply your own CA via `caSecret.name` for the Operator to use.
 If you want to use your own certificate, you need to provide it as a Kubernetes TLS secret (with fields `tls.key` and `tls.crt`) and provide the name as `secret.name`.

 If you want to expose Dashboards outside of the cluster, it is recommended to use Operator-generated certificates internally and let an Ingress present a valid certificate from an accredited CA (e.g. LetsEncrypt).